Jump to:

 Laboratory studies

-Routine laboratory studies are not necessary unless suspicion is raised for malignancy or systemic inflammatory disease.
-If suspicions are high for systemic disease then consider ordering a complete blood count, erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), antinuclear antibody profile (ANA), human leukocyte antigen status (HLAB27), and rheumatoid factor.23
+Routine laboratory studies do not provide any diagnostic benefit unless suspicion is raised for malignancy or systemic inflammatory disease.
+If suspicions are high for systemic disease then consider ordering a complete blood count, erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), antinuclear antibody profile (ANA), human leukocyte antigen status (HLA-B27), and rheumatoid factor.15

 Imaging